 Known worldwide for its iconic appearances in mainstream media and countless after-market commercial reproductions, the M-65 field jacket has flawlessly integrated into the world of modern fashion.
-Its utilitarian and simple, yet stylish design appeals to a vast audience from casual vintage fashion followers to military enthusiasts alike.
+Its utilitarian, simple yet stylish design appeals to a wide audience from casual vintage fashion followers to military enthusiasts alike.

-The M65 was first developed in 1965 and had a lengthy service life before its recent departure from US military service.
-Since then, numerous other militaries have adopted and copied the design for their own use.
-More recently, a handful of British news correspondents and Ukrainian servicemen have been seen wearing M65s in Ukraine, meaning this timeless jacket can still hold up to the challenges of the modern battlefield.
+The M65 was first developed in 1965 and had a lengthy service life before its relatively recent departure from US military service.
+Since its conception, numerous other militaries have adopted and copied the design for their own use.
+More recently, a handful of British news correspondents and Ukrainian servicemen have been seen wearing M65s in Ukraine, meaning this timeless jacket can still withstand the challenges of the modern battlefield.

 The overall form of the M65 is akin to its predecessor and many of the characteristics of the M-1951 jacket were carried over into the newer model.
 However, the use of ‘hook and loop’ fasteners (Velcro) in place of buttons is one of the defining features of the M65 and is what really sets it apart from older field jackets.
 Furthermore, the M65 eliminates the necessity for a separate detachable hood by integrating one into a zip-fastened compartment inside the collar.
 The M65 also has attachment points that accommodate a removable quilted liner and an external fur-trim hood for colder weather.
-The shell is made from a midweight NyCo blend wind resistant sateen, fully lined with a lightweight NyCo blend wind resistant poplin.
+The shell is made from a midweight nylon/cotton blend wind-resistant sateen fabric, fully lined with a lightweight nylon/cotton blend wind-resistant poplin.

-Since its initial development in the mid-60s, numerous minor updates to the design have taken place.
+Since its initial development in the mid-60s, several minor updates to the design were implemented.
 While these changes bear little improvement to the practicality or ‘look’ of the M65, they can serve collectors and military hobbyists who wish to identify when their jacket was produced.
-While contract labels will always offer an exact two digit date code, if the labels are missing, one may use these particular nuances to their advantage.
+While contract labels will always offer an exact two-digit date code, if the labels are missing, one may use these particular nuances to their advantage.

 Contract Labels

-Contract Labels are undeniably the best way to ‘date’ any piece of US Military uniform or equipment.
-They contain tonnes of useful information that one can use to determine the authenticity of their jacket, find sizing information, etc. M65s will have a contract label inside the jacket, under the collar, or on earlier models, on the lining, under the bottom right pocket.
+Contract Labels are undeniably the best way to date any piece of US Military uniform or equipment.
+They contain useful information that you can use to determine the authenticity of your jacket, find sizing information, etc. Most M65s will have a contract label inside the jacket under the collar, and on earlier models, on the lining under the bottom right pocket.
 Early contracts will also have an instruction label which can be found in the same place.

 The title of the garment may also be used to identify the time period of which a jacket was manufactured.
 If the contract number is illegible, the title (at the top of the label) may be used to roughly date an M65.
 Below are two examples of how OG-107 M65s were titled within their respective timeframes.